SECOND SATURDAY SAFARIS

 Trees of the Preserve

-Come get to know the forest in the city, and all the life-giving trees within it!
-Trees Atlanta will guide us through the Preserve to learn all about the species that give us oxygen, shade, wildlife habitat and so much more.
+The forest in the city, and all the life-giving trees within it!
+Trees Atlanta guided us through the Preserve to learn all about the species that give us oxygen, shade, wildlife habitat and so much more.

 Questions?